laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 This is a step by step guide to deploy BIG-IP Controller Ingress Service CIS

 ## Pre-requisites
-You have performed the steps in the previous directory to create a Kubernetes cluster in AWS.
+- You have performed the steps in the previous directory to create a Kubernetes cluster in AWS.
+- You will also need the 6 yaml config files in the *config* directory.
+Use git clone or wget or manually create the files in your local directory.

 ## Steps
 #### Create the BIG-IP instance